Menu

 Ride Cancellation

-We aim to post cancellation notices on our Facebook page as early as possible, typically not later than 2 hours before the ride.
-A ride can be canceled at the ride start if conditions warrant.
+We aim to post cancellation notices on our Strava and Facebook pages as early as possible.
+A ride will be canceled if conditions warrant.
 Conditions may include:

-• Wet, ice, snow, or low visibility road conditions or significant rain during the ride.
+• Ice, snow, or low visibility road conditions or significant rain during the ride.
 If rain forecast is over 50% chance of moderate to heavy rain during the ride.

 Ride Etiquette